 ABOUT THE AUTHOR

-Oliver Woolley, CEO of Envestors.
-Envestors’ digital investment platform brings together entrepreneurs and investors across geographies, communities and sectors – creating the single marketplace for early stage investment in the UK.
+Chantelle Arneaud is from Envestors.
+Envestors’ digital investment platform brings together entrepreneurs and investors across geographies, communities and sectors – creating the single marketplace for early-stage investment in the UK.

 Envestors partners with accelerators, incubators and angel networks to provide a white-label platform empowering them to promote deals, engage investors and connect to other networks.

-Founded in 2004, Envestors has helped more than 200 high growth businesses raise more than £100m through our own private investment club.
+Founded in 2004, Envestors has helped more than 200 high growth businesses raise more than £100m through its own private investment club.

 Envestors is authorised and regulated by the Financial Conduct Authority.